Abdulrahman-Yasser/Some_footages/readme.md

 B-roll (Include footage about Netanyahu equating the Palestinians to Amalek and calling for their utter and complete destruction.)
 -

+-  Our problem is finding countries that are willing to absorb Gazans, and we are working on it.
+Netanyahu, Benjamin Israeli Prime Minister

 - I didn't found a quote of (complete destruction)